DavidG1011/Extended-Kalman-Filter-Project/README.md

 ### Credit:

-Media used in this writeup are modifications from lessons in the Udacity Self-Driving Car Engineer Nanodegree Program.
+Media used in this writeup are from lessons in the Udacity Self-Driving Car Engineer Nanodegree Program.
 [Link To The Program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).